EPD: Achieving Green Goals With HSS

 Watch the recorded webinar on the Revised Buy Clean California and the Steel Supply Chain.

 Download the Quick Guide to Buy Clean California’s Steel Provisions

 Additional EPD Resources:

 - STI Buy Clean California and the Steel Supply Chain webinar Q&A

 - AISC industry-average EPDs

 - Department of General Services (DGS) Buy Clean California Act

 AISC and STI, 2016.
 “Environmental Product Declaration Fabricated Hollow Structural Sections,” American Institute of Steel Construction and the Steel Tube Institute.

 Johnson, L. 2019.
-“An Accurate Declaration,” Modern Steel Construction, American Institute of Steel Construction, July issue.
+“An Accurate Declaration,” Modern Steel Construction, American Institute of Steel Construction, July 2019.